-Assessment Type Description Weighting Compulsory Requirements Presentation A fifteen minute public seminar presentation (followed by five minutes questions).
-This is a formative assessment and will not contribute to your final grade.
-Pass Requirement - Students must pass this assessment item to pass the course.
+Assessment Type Description Presentation A fifteen minute public seminar presentation (followed by five minutes questions) outlining the scope, context, and outcomes of the project.

+Weighting This is a formative assessment and will not contribute to your final grade.

+Compulsory Pass Requirement - Students must pass this assessment item to pass the course.

+Requirements

 Due Date To be announced on Canvas.

 Submission Method In Class

 Assessment Criteria Available on Canvas.

 Return Method In Person

-Feedback Provided Returned Work - Seminar Presentation marking sheets will be made available for viewing

-from the supervisor or course coordinator.
+Feedback Provided Returned Work - Marking sheets will be made available for viewing from the supervisor or course coordinator.

-Opportunity to Students WILL be given the opportunity to reattempt this assessment.
+Opportunity to Students WILL NOT be given the opportunity to reattempt this assessment.

-Reattempt Students WILL be given the opportunity to reattempt this assessment should their initial performance be deemed unsatisfactory.
+Reattempt Cannot re-attempt